HSE-Perm-projects-23-24/mikhaylov-docs/SYRCoSE 2024 paper.md

 ## VI IMPLEMENTATION

 The modeling and development of the platform for practical sessions were carried out in accordance with the architecture development method of the TOGAF framework.
-As of now, the latest relevant version of TOGAF is version 10 [22], published in 2022.
+As of now, the latest relevant version of TOGAF is version 10 [21], published in 2022.
 ArchiMate language was used for modeling, which, like the TOGAF framework, is supported by The Open Group, allowing them to be used together for architecture development.
-The current relevant version is ArchiMate 3.2 [23], released by The Open Group in 2023.
+The current relevant version is ArchiMate 3.2 [22], released by The Open Group in 2023.

 Figure 1 demonstrates the capabilities of ArchiMate in relation to the stages of the TOGAF architecture development method.
 ArchiMate offers a multi-level representation of architecture, which allows modeling the domains defined in TOGAF.

 ![Implementation of the architecture development method using the ArchiMate modeling language](https://cdn-images.visual-paradigm.com/guide/togaf/togaf-adm-tutorial/02-togaf-adm.png)

 Fig. 1.
-Implementation of the architecture development method using the ArchiMate modeling language [24]
+Implementation of the architecture development method using the ArchiMate modeling language [23]

+The developing ArchiMate architecture model is hosted on GitHub and is publicly accessible [24].
+It is provided in HTML format to enable viewing of the created views using a web browser.

 The process of modeling and developing the infrastructure according to the architecture development method was implemented in stages: